LOCATION:

 Challenges

-The project is adjacent to Blackpill SSSI, designated for its importance as a habitat for local and migratory birds.
+Adjacent to Blackpill SSSI, designated for its importance as a habitat for local and migratory birds.

 Solutions